husqvarnagroup/smart-garden-gateway-yocto-meta-gardena/recipes-support/overlayfs-purge/overlayfs-purge/README.md

 * ACLs are not used, see [setfacl(1)].
 * SELinux is not used.
 * Timestamps in file metadata of directories are not important.
+* The contents of the lowerdir and upperdir directories are not changed by any other process while this tool is running.

 [Overlayfs specification]: https://www.kernel.org/doc/Documentation/filesystems/overlayfs.txt
 [chattr(1)]: https://manpages.debian.org/stretch/e2fsprogs/chattr.1.en.html